civol/HDLRuby/README.md

 __Note__:

- - Ruby's closure still applies in HDLRuby::High, hence, the block sent to after can use the signals and instances of the current block.
-Moreover, the signal declared in the `after` method will not collide with them.
+ - Ruby's closure still applies in HDLRuby::High, hence, the block sent to `after` can use the signals and instances of the current block.
+Moreover, the signal declared in this method will not collide with them.

 #### Dynamic description